Anxiety Therapy for High-Achieving Women

 Mindfulness-Based Therapy

-Mindfulness increases awareness of the present moment, reducing racing thoughts and overwhelm.
+Mindfulness therapy increases awareness of the present moment, reducing racing thoughts and overwhelm.
+You'll learn calming techniques for anxiety that you can use in real-time whenever you need them.

 Internal Family Systems (IFS)